This post may contain affiliate links. Please read our disclosure policy.

 They're the ultimate entertaining side dish as there's no last-minute fiddling with this dish.
 You can roast the beets 2-3 days ahead of time then warm them up on the stovetop in the glaze before serving them.
 Just add an extra splash of water to the pan so the glaze doesn't dry out.
 So easy!

 Keep the glazed beets separate from the arugula in an airtight container in the fridge for 3-4 days.

 - 3 lb beets (peeled and quartered (or cut smaller if the beets are large))

 - 2 teaspoons olive oil

 - A generous pinch of salt and pepper

-- Place the beets on the baking sheet, drizzle with the oil, and sprinkle with the salt and pepper.
-Roast in the oven until tender, about 45 mins, turning halfway.3 lbs. beets, 2 teaspoons olive oil, A generous pinch of salt and pepper
+- Preheat your oven to 425 degrees Fahrenheit.
+Line a baking sheet with parchment paper.
+Place the beets on the baking sheet, drizzle with the oil, and sprinkle with the salt and pepper.
+Roast in the oven until tender, about 45 minutes, turning halfway.3 lb beets, 2 teaspoons olive oil, A generous pinch of salt and pepper

 - When the beets are cooked, add them to the pan with the glaze.
 If the glaze begins to look dry, add a splash of water.
 Stir the beets to coat them in the glaze.

 - Serve the blueberry balsamic glazed beets on some arugula and sprinkle with some pistachios and a handful of blueberries.